 2. Ventilate to remove moisture

-- Close the door and keep the windows open for five or ten minutes immediately after an activity that produces a lot of moisture for an example having a shower.
-Closing the door will prevent moisture reaching other rooms.
+- Close the door and keep the windows open for five or ten minutes immediately after an activity that produces a lot of moisture for example having a shower.
+Closing the door will prevent moisture from reaching other rooms.

 - Keep all vents and trickle vents open and clear.